richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 --- abstract

-This document describes the individuals and organizations involved in the IETF.
-This includes descriptions of the IESG, the IETF Working Groups and the relationship between the IETF and the Internet Society.
+This document describes the individuals and organizations involved in the IETF standards process as described in {{IETFPROCS}}.
+It includes brief descriptions of the entities involved, and the role they place in the standards process.

 --- middle

 # The IETF Standards Process

-The process used by the Internet community for the standardization of protocols and procedures is described in {{IETFPROCS}}.
-That document defines the stages in the standardization process, the requirements for moving a document between stages and the types of documents used during this process.
+The process used by the IETF community for the standardization of protocols and procedures is described in {{IETFPROCS}}.
+That document defines
+the stages in the standardization process, the requirements for moving a document between stages, and the types of documents used during this process.
 It also addresses the intellectual property rights and copyright issues associated with the standards process.
+This document identifies some of the key individual and organizations and the roles they play in that process.

+# Terminology

+In general, this document refers to individual roles as individuals, such as "a Document Editor."
+In reality, many roles are filled by more than one person at the same time.
+For clarity, this document does no use phrases like "Chair (or co-chair)," unless strictly necessary to do so.

 # Key individuals in the Process